xandreiAThome/frontend_lasallian.me/README.md

 `npm run dev`

-## Populate the env using the example
+## Populate an env file, env.example has the fields